hhgsharish/Grafana-Prom-Setup/README.md

 Username: admin
 Password: admin123 (the one you set during installation)

+**Once logged into Grafana:**

+Click on "Dashboards" in the left menu
+Select "Browse"
+Explore the "General" folder to find default Kubernetes dashboards

+The kube-prometheus-stack includes several pre-configured dashboards for monitoring:

+Kubernetes cluster overview
+Node metrics
+Pod resources
+And many more

 You can get the public IP of your AWS nodes from the EC2 console or by running: